Antoniowtd/Research-Flowcharts-Pseudocode/README.md

 # Algorithm representation:

 ### Differentiate control structures in the design and construction of an algorithm:
-- Selective structures
+- Selective structures:
-- Repetitive structures
+- Repetitive structures:
-- nested structures
+- nested structures:

 ### Describe the types of algorithm representation:
 - Graph: Flow chart